 Award Documents

 Korean documents are done by professional calligraphers.
 This makes translating them somewhat difficult, especially for a novice like myself.
-The examples below have the recipients’ identification blocked out due to privacy concerns.
-It is possible to replace a missing or damaged award, but regardless of when it was awarded, it will be replaced by the currently issued design.
+Several examples below have the recipients’ identification blocked out due to privacy concerns.
+It is possible to replace a missing or damaged award.
+Regardless of when the original award was issued, it will be replaced by the currently issued design.
 Costs for the replacement are the responsibility of the awardee or his family.
 Documents, on the other hand, cannot be replaced.
 An awardee or his family can have the text of the document printed out.

 President Syngman Rhee